COVID-19 VIRUCIDAL DISINFECTANT PROGRAM CLICK HERE

-In Jeffrey's memory, a group of local individuals and business leaders has built a golf tournament into the largest tournament in the Jimmy Fund Organization.
-Over the years we have raised over $11 million dollars.
-More can be learned about the tournament at www.jfvinickgolf.org.
+In Jeffrey's memory, a group of local individuals and business leaders built a golf tournament into the largest tournament in the Jimmy Fund Organization.
+During the 40 years the tournment ran from 1979-2019 we raised approximately $12 million dollars.
+More can be learned about the history of the tournament at Jimmy Fund Western MA.

 Other charities that we support include but are not limited to the following:

 has recognized Michael Vinick for his service.
 At the 2016 Annual Meeting, Michael was presented with the Bob Cheyne Outstanding Volunteer of the Year Award.
 Michael was also recognized for his 6 years of service as President of the Western Mass Council.
-In addition, the golf tournament, in memory of his brother, the Annual Jimmy Fund Golf Tournament/Jeffrey Vinick Memorial surpassed $10 million in cumulative fundraising in 2016.
-The 2016 tournament managed to raise $350,000 congratulations, Michael!
-The next Annual Jimmy Fund Golf Tournament will be held on June 12th 2017.
+In addition, the golf tournament, in memory of his brother, the Annual Jimmy Fund Golf Tournament/Jeffrey Vinick Memorial raised approximately $12 million in cumulative fundraising duirng the 40 years.
+Congratulations to all involved!

 honors volunteers Michael Vinick and Marc Packin with Sadowsky Visionary Awards